seancorfield/clj-new/README.md

 **You are not required to use EPLv1.0 for your project!** If you prefer a different license, use it!
-Replace the `LICENSE` file and update the `README.md` file to reflect your personal preference in licensing (I have tended to use the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) in most of my open source projects, prior to working with Clojure).
+Replace the `LICENSE` file and update the `README.md` file to reflect your personal preference in licensing (I have tended to use the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) in most of my open source projects, prior to working with Clojure, but see [Prefer the MIT License](https://juxt.pro/blog/prefer-mit) for an alternative viewpoint from the folks who wrote Crux).

 > Note: if you incorporate any source code from other people's open source projects, be aware of the legal implications and that you must respect whatever license _they_ have